Choosing the Best Font for Email Marketing Campaigns

 Conclusion

-1. There are four main font families: Serif, Sans-serif, Script, and Decorative.
-Each font family has its own distinct personality traits.
+• There are five main font families: serif, sans serif, cursive (script), fantasy (decorative), and monospace.
+Each font family has its own distinct characteristics and feel.

-2. There are different types of fonts: system (or email-safe), web fonts, custom fonts.
-For email campaigns, the better choice to opt for is system fonts since they are compatible with a wide range of devices, and are less likely to cause problems.
+• There are different types of fonts: system (or email-safe), web fonts, and custom fonts.
+For email campaigns, we recommend sticking with system fonts since they are compatible with a wide range of devices and are less likely to cause issues.

 Article by